iCodeSometime/asynchronize/readme.md

 then interact with it's result like a regular thread.

 ### What versions are supported?
 In theory, this should work for all versions of Ruby.
-So far, Travis runs tests for MRI 2.2.2 and 2.5.1 as well as jruby 9.2.1 (ruby version 2.5.0).
+So far, Travis only tests for MRI 2.2.2 and 2.5.1.
 I plan on verifying and adding older versions and other implementations as I am able.

 ## License
 MIT